Hoohm/dropSeqPipe/docs/docs/Installation.md

 ## Step 1: Download and install miniconda3
-First you need to download and install miniconda3 by executing the commands below on the command line.
+First download and install miniconda3 by executing the commands below on the command line.

 for linux
 ```